• Sat. Feb 22nd, 2025

 By Car

-Gordes is easily accessible by car, located about 30 km east of Avignon.
+Gordes is easily accessible by car, about 30 km east of Avignon.
 From Avignon, take the D900 towards Apt and follow signs to Gordes.
 The journey takes around 40 minutes.
 Parking is available at the entrance to the village, with fees ranging from €2 to €5 depending on the duration of your stay.

 By Public Transport